Gabriel Reid

-Gabriel Luke Reid (born 24 February 1969) is a New Zealand actor, director, screenwriter and producer working in television, film and theatre.
-His doctoral thesis examines the impact of digital technologies on film production.
+Gabriel Luke Reid (born 24 February 1969) is a New Zealand writer-director, producer and educator whose work spans television, film, theatre and academia.
+His short films have screened internationally and received recognition from Tropfest, Promax, the New Zealand Cinematographers Society and the New Zealand Writers Guild.
+He holds a Ph.D. in Film Studies from the University of Auckland, with a research focus on digital technologies in screen production.

 Education

 Reid holds a PhD in Film, Television and Media Studies from the University of Auckland.
-His thesis titled The impact of digital technologies on feature film production presents a history of digital film production technologies as they have been developed and applied, primarily in the mainstream American cinema.
+His thesis, titled The Impact of Digital Technologies on Feature Film Production, presents a history of digital film production technologies as they have been developed and applied, primarily in the mainstream American cinema.
 It includes case studies of The Lord of the Rings and The Chronicles of Narnia, interpreted as instances of film making that are at once consequential for the development of digital production techniques and as ambiguously positioned between the local (N.Z.) and the global.
 Other case studies centre on projects for which all images are computer generated (i.e. animated feature films) and projects for which live action images are captured digitally.
-Reid conducted research at renowned studios and visual effects companies including Animal Logic, Blue Sky Studios, Industrial Light & Magic, Park Road Post, Pixar and Weta Digital.
+Reid conducted research at Animal Logic, Blue Sky Studios, Industrial Light & Magic, Park Road Post, Pixar and Weta Digital.
 His interviewees included Andrew Adamson, Matt Aitken, Pete Docter, Bill George, Donald McAlpine, Tim Johnson, Barrie M. Osborne, Chris Wedge and Dean Wright.

 Prior to securing his doctorate, Reid earned a Bachelor of Arts and Master of Arts (First Class Honours).
-His MA thesis, supervised by Professor MacDonald P. Jackson, examines film adaptations of works by Shakespeare.
-Conducting research at the Royal Shakespeare Company, Royal National Theatre and Renaissance Films, Reid interviewed notable directors, actors and producers, including John Barton, Hugh Cruttwell, Adrian Noble, Trevor Nunn, David Parfitt and Imogen Stubbs.
+His MA thesis, titled Mr. Shakespeare Goes to Hollywood and supervised by Professor MacDonald P. Jackson, examines film adaptations of works by Shakespeare.
+Conducting research at the Royal Shakespeare Company, Royal National Theatre and Renaissance Films, Reid interviewed notable directors, educators, actors and producers, including John Barton, Hugh Cruttwell, Adrian Noble, Trevor Nunn, David Parfitt and Imogen Stubbs.

 Dr Reid has lectured on Film History and New Zealand Cinema at Unitec Institute of Technology.